• Skip to main content

 2. A wooden skewer or toothpick inserted into the center should come out clean with no streaks of batter when done.

-3. Let the bread cool in the pan for about 10 minutes on a wire baking rack.
+3. Let the peach bread cool in the pan for about 10 minutes on a wire baking rack.
 Then turn the bread out onto the wire rack to cool completely.

 A loaf of peach bread on a wooden cutting board.